Rayyan-Shk/cyber-orders/README.md

 ![Order Dashboard Screenshot](/public/cyberorder.png)

 A modern order management system built with Next.js, tRPC, Prisma, PostgreSQL, and Redis.
-This application allows users to view, filter, and create fulfillment orders with robust caching and performance optimizations.
+This application allows users to view, filter fulfillment orders with  caching and performance optimizations..

 ## Features